ticky/markdown-component-loader/README.md

 ```

 The configuration above will supply both [`markdown-it-anchor`](https://www.npmjs.com/package/markdown-it-anchor) and [`markdown-it-table-of-contents`](https://www.npmjs.com/package/markdown-it-table-of-contents) to MarkdownIt's `use` method. `markdown-it-table-of-contents` is supplied within an array, and the entire array is passed as the arguments to `use`, allowing specifying plugin configurations.

+Note that if you are using Webpack v1, you will need to pass a string with the path to the plugin, rather than the imported/required plugin itself.
+So in the example above, you should use `require.resolve('markdown-it-anchor')` instead of `require('markdown-it-anchor')`.

 ### Styling and Interaction